72 Hours to Change the World...

 There I demonstrated my rusty travel skills by falling for one of the oldest scams in the book.
 In open-hearted and friendly mood after lunch I was approached by a guy asking a question about the taxi rank.
 Pointing him in the right direction I was distracted for the simple split-second that is all a seasoned bag-snatcher needs, and sure enough on turning back round to my rucksack my smaller bag had vanished.

 Fortunately the essentials, money, passport, phone were still about my person.
 So the liberator of my bag would only enjoy a rather miscellaneous selection of items; my notebook (a fascinating read obviously), a half-read copy of the riotous 'A Confederacy of Dunces' my brother had given me and which I had been hugely enjoying, a pair of prescription sunglasses, a heavily dented Sigg water bottle and that-never-leave-home-without-it essential - a tweed cap.

 As my night bus to General Roca pulled out of the Terminal I spotted the many pavement higglers squatted along the dusty roadside.
 Their 'wares' a motley selection of random bits and pieces, which the contents of my bag would surely be shortly joining.
 Hopefully their liberation from me and subsequent sale would change someone's world that night.
 Perhaps a family would eat.

 I had transitioned, arrived and connected in Latin America, three days had already changed my world.
 And with these thoughts in mind the bus rumbled on through the Buenos Aires traffic and off into the sunset towards Patagonia and the end of the earth.

-Ed Gillespie is Co-Founder of www.wearefuterra.com, author of 'Only Planet - a flight-free adventure around the world' and in the Antarctic...
+Ed Gillespie is Co-Founder of www.wearefuterra.com, author of 'Only Planet - a flight-free adventure around the world' and off to the Antarctic...